Zubax/bro/README.md

 You can find examples under the `demo_prompts/` directory.

-Currently, the recommended practice is to give Bro a separate virtual machine with the most recent Ubuntu LTS, configure a narrow screen resolution (e.g., 1280x1024), ssh there and run Bro, possibly in a terminal multiplexer like tmux or screen.
+Currently, the recommended practice is to give Bro a separate virtual machine with the most recent Ubuntu LTS, configure a narrow screen resolution, ssh there and run Bro, possibly in a terminal multiplexer like tmux or screen.

 To run Bro via SSH, be sure to `source source_ssh.sh` first.